tastyigniter/docs/installation.md

 ## Minimum Requirements

 These are the requirements for your web hosting to run TastyIgniter:

-- PHP (at least 7.2)
+- PHP 7.2+
+- MySQL 5.6.10+
 - PDO PHP Extension
 - cURL PHP Extension
 - OpenSSL PHP Extension